paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 ## § 3321.
 Time limitation for use of and eligibility for entitlement
 **(a) In General.—** Except as provided in this section, the period during which an individual entitled to educational assistance under this chapter may use such individual’s entitlement—

-(1) in the case of an individual whose last discharge or release from active duty is before January,11 So in original.
-The comma probably should not appear.
-1, 2013, expires at the end of the 15-year period beginning on the date of such discharge or release; or
+(1) in the case of an individual whose last discharge or release from active duty is before January 1, 2013, expires at the end of the 15-year period beginning on the date of such discharge or release; or

 (2) in the case of an individual whose last discharge or release from active duty is on or after January 1, 2013, shall not expire.